This is my why

 And I came to see:

-when we commit to the deep work of reconciliation,
+when we commit to the deep work of healing,

-If millions of us—and eventually billions—were to take this inner journey,
+If millions of us, were to take this inner journey,

 peace would no longer be a distant hope.